 This article contributes to this debate by considering the potential of DEMs to help tackle a complex social challenge that requires a place-based and mission-orientated approach.
 Healthy urban development is a suitable case study for this purpose as it is a complex social problem that depends on the intersection of many different policy areas (Mazzucato, 2018).
 The link between the urban environment and health is increasingly evidenced (de Sa et al., 2022).
-Yet, urban development decision makers are failing to produce the types of urban environments that promote public health (Carmichael et al., 2020).
-Within a framework of mission-driven government, DEMs have the potential to use their positions as place leaders to establish public health priorities among the constellation of decision makers in urban development.
+Yet, urban development decision-makers are failing to produce the types of urban environments that promote public health (Carmichael et al., 2020).
+Within a framework of mission-driven government, DEMs have the potential to use their positions as place leaders to establish public health priorities among the constellation of decision-makers in urban development.

 What is currently missing from the UK government's mission-driven approach to health is an explicit recognition of the role of DEMs and clear understanding of how they might contribute to mission delivery.
 This article contributes to this policy gap.
-To do so, we draw together the literature on place leadership, mission-oriented policymaking, and England's current devolution settlement to examine the views of actors across the urban development system about the resources that DEMs might mobilise to promote a mission orientated approach to healthy urban development.
-Evidence is drawn from 132 in-depth interviews with urban development decision makers in England, with respondents from state, market and civil society.
+To do so, we draw together the literature on place leadership, mission-oriented policymaking, and England's current devolution settlement to examine the views of actors across the urban development system about the resources that DEMs might mobilise to promote a mission-orientated approach to healthy urban development.
+Evidence is drawn from 132 in-depth interviews with urban development decision-makers in England, with respondents from state, market and civil society.

-This article begins by engaging with three main literatures: the role of place leaders and DEMs in turbulent times; the potential for a mission-oriented approach; and the development and prospects of England's DEMs.
-We then present the methodology, outlining the data gathering and analysis of 132 interviews across a large transdisciplinary research project called 'Tackling the root causes upstream of unhealthy urban development' (TRUUD).
-In our findings setion, we argue that DEMs have the potential to contribute significantly to mission delivery within England but that the national government needs to create the right structural conditions for them to succeed.
+The rest of the article is structured as follows.
+It begins by engaging with three main literatures: the role of place leaders and DEMs in turbulent times; the potential for a mission-oriented approach; and the development and prospects of England's DEMs.
+We then present the methodology, outlining the data-gathering and analysis of 132 interviews across a large transdisciplinary research project called 'Tackling the Root Causes Upstream of Unhealthy Urban Development' (TRUUD).
+In our results section we argue that DEMs have the potential to contribute significantly to mission delivery within England but that the national government needs to create the right structural conditions for them to succeed.